-Prior to his move to Alabama, El-Zare was an assistant on the women's side for two years at Florida International University.
-While in Miami, he was also the Director of Coach and Player Development for the Cape Coral Soccer Club (1999-2002).
+Prior to his move to Alabama, El-Zare was an assistant on the women's side for two years at FIU.
+While in Miami, he was also the Director of Coach and Player Development for the Cape Coral Soccer Club (1999-02).

-Additional collegiate coaching experience for El-Zare included a four-year run at Saint Thomas University where he served as the assistant men and women's coach during the 1995 season before taking over the women's program from 1996 to 1998.
+Additional collegiate coaching experience for El-Zare included a four-year run at Saint Thomas University where he served as the assistant men and women's coach during the 1995 season before taking over the women's program from 1996-98.

 El-Zare's club experience includes time working with the Olympic Development Program of the Alabama Youth Soccer Association since 2002 and the Florida variant of the program prior to that.

-Professionally, El-Zare has been a coach for the Women's United Soccer Association and spent time as a player with the Florida Stars of the USISL out of Miami and the Al-Kuroom Vineyard F.C. in Alexandria, Egypt.
+Professionally, El-Zare was a coach for the Women's United Soccer Association and spent time as a player with the Florida Stars of the USISL out of Miami and the Al-Kuroom Vineyard F.C. in Alexandria, Egypt.